divyamlathiya/HTML-Learning-Resource/README.md

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License [MIT License](LICENSE).

 ## Conclusion